 In 2009, kaixin001.com, one of our competitors, filed a lawsuit in the Beijing Second Intermediate People's Court for unfair competition against our consolidated affiliated entities, including Qianxiang Wangjing for operating a website with the domain name kaixin.com.
-The remedies sought by kaixin001.com included (i) that we cease use of " 并心网" ("kaixin wang") and other similar Chinese names on our websites, (ii) that we cease use of the domain name kaixin.com, (iii) damages of RMB10 million (US\$1.5 million), (iv) a public apology and (v) that we bear all associated litigation fees and costs.
+The remedies sought by kaixin001.com included (i) that we cease use of "书心网" ("kaixin wang") and other similar Chinese names on our websites, (ii) that we cease use of the domain name kaixin.com, (iii) damages of RMB10 million (US\$1.5 million), (iv) a public apology and (v) that we bear all associated litigation fees and costs.

 Before a judgment on this case was rendered we had integrated our kaixin.com interface with our larger "renren.com" website and, as a result, our use of the domain name "kaixin.com" was no longer necessary for our operations.
-In October 2010, the Beijing Second Intermediate People's Court rendered a judgment confirming that we are the legitimate owner of the kaixin.com domain name but ordering us to cease the use of " #心啊" or any similar Chinese names for any social networking services we provide and pay damages of RMB400,000 (US\$60,000) to kaixin001.com.
+In October 2010, the Beijing Second Intermediate People's Court rendered a judgment confirming that we are the legitimate owner of the kaixin.com domain name but ordering us to cease the use of "开心网" or any similar Chinese names for any social networking services we provide and pay damages of RMB400,000 (US\$60,000) to kaixin001.com.
 Kaixin001.com appealed the ruling of the Beijing Second Intermediate People's Court to the Beijing Higher People's Court.
-On April 12, 2011, the Beijing Higher People's Court announced its final judgment, which upheld the ruling by the Beijing Second Intermediate People's Court.
-The written final judgment is expected to be issued on or around April 22, 2011.
+In April 2011, the Beijing Higher People's Court.